Plan Your Visit

 LEXICON LANE

-Like mysteries, riddles, and puzzles?
-Reserve a puzzle case and solve the mysteries inside. $30 per case, with a suggestion of 4 people per case.
+Do you like mysteries, riddles, and puzzles?
+Reserve a puzzle case and solve the mysteries inside. $40 per case, with a suggestion of 4 people per case.
 Learn more

 LITTLE FREE LIBRARY